gbogard/crdts-introduction/README.md

 # A gentle introduction to Conflict-free replicated data types

-Conflict-free replicated data types, or CRDT for short, enable seamless optimistic replication of data in distributed system.
+Conflict-free replicated data types, or CRDTs for short, enable seamless optimistic replication of data in distributed systems.
 They achieve that goal by pairing sets with merge operations, which together allow many states to always converge by construction.

 This is a conference talk aimed at programmers, together with code examples and interactive demos, that introduces